yiuc/starbot/guide/GUIDE.md

 $ heroku open
 ```

-Now HipHub is running on Heroku, but it doesn't know anything about Slack, and Slack doesn't know anything about it.
+Now Starbot is running on Heroku, but it doesn't know anything about Slack, and Slack doesn't know anything about it.
 I expect they'll soon be fast friends, so let's make introductions.

 ## Publish Notifications to Slack

 While publishing notifications to Slack is the simplest of custom integrations, it's still pretty-darn cool, especially with a sprinkling of [Heroku Add-ons](https://elements.heroku.com/addons).
-Let's show HipHub how to find [trending GitHub projects](https://github.com/trending) and publish them to a Slack channel every morning by using the [BotKit](http://howdy.ai/botkit/docs/) framework from the folks at [Howdy.ai](http://howdy.ai).
+Let's show Starbot how to find [trending GitHub projects](https://github.com/trending) and publish them to a Slack channel every morning by using the [BotKit](http://howdy.ai/botkit/docs/) framework from the folks at [Howdy.ai](http://howdy.ai).

 ### :slack_icon: Set up an "Incoming WebHook" on Slack